 Although continuing his City career, in the 1980s Phillip gradually returned to piano playing, first as accompanist to operatic societies for musical theatre and operetta productions, then as rehearsal pianist for Sussex opera groups, including New Sussex Opera, Regency Opera, and Heber Opera (see list of shows worked on, below).
 He attended Martino Tirimo's advanced piano class at Morley College for some years and has given public or workshop performances of solo works by many neglected composers (see note below).

 Phillip performs with singers and instrumentalists in concerts in London and the South East.
 For details of public engagements (excluding school concerts and educational engagements) since Spring 1998 see Events.
 Since autumn 2009 he has been accompanist to Burgess Hill Choral Society, and from 2013 he has also been accompanist for the Mid-Sussex Choir.
 Phillip also played for several years for two youth choirs at Crawley Music Centre.
 For ten years, Phillip was a house pianist at the AIMS International Music School - a singing summer school held in Eastbourne, Sussex which held its final course in 2017.

-Other work includes playing for GCSE performance recordings, A Level recitals, diploma and grade examinations, and accompanying at music festivals including Mid-Sussex (Burgess Hill) and Springboard (Brighton).
-Until the scheme ended in 2014 Phillip also regularly accompanied concerts organised by West Sussex Music (formerly West Sussex Music Service) for pupils with awards for instrumental and singing tuition in their northern area, and he continues to work with them as accompanist to local performance practice platform events.
+Other work includes playing for GCSE performance recordings, A Level recitals, diploma and grade examinations, and accompanying at music festivals including Springboard (Brighton).
+Until the scheme ended in 2014 Phillip also regularly accompanied concerts organised by West Sussex Music (formerly West Sussex Music Service) for pupils with awards for instrumental and singing tuition in their northern area, and he continued to work with them as accompanist to local performance practice platform events - until those were suspended by the COVID 19 pandemic.

 As well as piano, Phillip also plays the church organ, and deputises at Haywards Heath Methodist Church, Ditchling Unitarians and elsewhere.

 Below are details of operas, operettas and musical productions on which Phillip has worked on over the last 40 years: